otrego/go-type1/README.md

 ### What's here

-There are two directories containing font files:
+There are three directories containing font files:

+      igo-fonts/
       gooe-fonts/
-      igo-fonts/
+      gnos-fonts/

 In both of these, there are 4 types of files of interest: